VAT reliefs for disabled and older people

 VAT law provides certain reliefs for people who are ‘chronically sick or disabled’.

-‘Chronically sick or disabled’ is expanded in HMRC guidance as a person:
+‘Chronically sick or disabled’ is expanded in HMRC guidance (at para 3.2) as a person:

 - with a physical or mental impairment that has a long-term and substantial adverse effect upon their ability to carry out everyday activities;